-5.14 The LD provides dedicated employment services for elderly persons and promote their employment through various means such as setting up special counters at job centres to provide priority registration and job referral service for elderly job seekers, conducting employers' experience-sharing sessions, and organising employment briefings and job fairs targeted at elderly persons.

-(EPEM) to assist unemployed job seekers aged 40 or above to find work.
-Employers engaging job seekers aged 60 or above who are unemployed or have left the workforce and providing them with on-the-job training are offered a monthly on-the-job training allowance up to \$4,000 per employee for a period of six to 12 months under the EPEM.
-As for employers engaging each unemployed job seeker aged 40 to 59, the maximum amount of on-the-job training allowance is \$3,000 per month for a period of three to six months.
+- 5.15 The LD provides dedicated employment services for elderly persons and promote their employment through various means such as setting up special counters at job centres to provide priority registration and job referral service for elderly job seekers, conducting employers' experience-sharing sessions, and organising employment briefings and job fairs targeted at elderly persons. - 5.16 In light of the deteriorating employment situation, the LD raised the ceiling of the on-the-job (OJT) allowance payable to employers under the Employment Programme for the Elderly and Middle-aged (EPEM) in September 2020, with a view to further encouraging employers to hire the elderly and middle-aged.
+The maximum amount of OJT allowance payable to employers engaging job seekers aged 60 or above who are unemployed or have left the workforce and providing them with OJT under the EPEM has been increased from \$4,000 to \$5,000 per month per employee for a period of six to 12 months.
+The maximum amount of OJT allowance for engaging unemployed job seekers aged 40 to 59 has also been increased from \$3,000 to \$4,000 per month per employee for a period of three to six months.
 The EPEM covers both full-time and part-time jobs.
-In 2019, 3 061 placements eligible for joining the programme were recorded.
+In 2020, 2 260 placements eligible for joining the programme were recorded.

+5.17 The LD also launched a pilot scheme in September 2020 to encourage the elderly aged 60 or above to undergo and complete OJT under the EPEM through the provision of a retention allowance, thereby stabilising employment.
+These employees will be offered a retention allowance of \$3,000 if they stay in the OJT posts for three months.
+Thereafter, they will receive an additional allowance of \$1,000 for each ensuing month when they stay in their same jobs until their completion of the six to 12-month OJT.
+Subject to the length of the OJT period, the maximum amount of retention allowance that a full-time employee may receive is \$12,000.